cast iron skillet lemon bar cake recipes

 Instructions

-On the stovetop over medium heat, melt the 3 tbsp butter in your skillet and add the 1/2 cup sugar.
-Stir until the sugar dissolves and starts to turn a light amber — watch it closely, it moves fast.
-Pull it off the heat.
-Arrange your lemon slices in overlapping concentric circles over that caramel.
-They’ll slip around a bit.
-That’s fine.
+On the stovetop over medium heat, melt the 3 tablespoons of butter right in your skillet, then stir in the 1/2 cup sugar.
+Keep stirring until the sugar dissolves and just starts turning a light amber — it moves fast at this stage, so don’t look away for long.
+Once it hits that color, take it off the heat right away.
+Arrange the lemon slices over the caramel in overlapping circles — they’ll shift around a little as you place them, which is completely fine, just nudge them back into position.

-For the batter — cream the softened butter and sugar until pale and fluffy, about 3 minutes.
-Add the eggs one at a time.
-Mix in the lemon juice and zest.
-The batter may look slightly curdled here.
-Don’t worry about it.
-Add the sour cream, then fold in the flour, baking powder, baking soda, and salt until just combined.
+For the batter, cream the softened butter and sugar together until pale and fluffy — figure on about 3 minutes for that.
+Beat in the eggs one at a time, then the lemon juice and zest.
+Don’t be alarmed if it looks a touch curdled at this point; that’s just how the batter behaves here.
+Mix in the sour cream, then fold in the flour, baking powder, baking soda, and salt — stop the second it’s combined, no further than that.

-Spoon the batter gently over the lemon slices.
+Spoon the batter over the lemon slices, working gently as you go.
 Don’t press or stir — just even it out softly so you don’t disturb the lemons underneath.

 Bake at 350°F for 35–40 minutes.
 The top should spring back when lightly pressed.
 Let it cool in the skillet for exactly 10 minutes — no more.
 Then run a knife around the edges and flip it onto a plate.
 If a lemon sticks, just press it back into place.
 No one will know.